Frazcier/Final-Proj-FIGMA/README.md

    ```

 ### **🔹 7.
 Submit a Pull Request**
-1. Go to the original Github Repository
+1. Go to the original GitHub repository.
 2. Click **"Compare & pull request"**.
 3. Add a description of your changes.
-4. Click **"Create pull request"**
+4. Click **"Create pull request"**.

 **🚀 Once approved, your changes will be merged! 🎉**